-CIBIL report is a single unified document that contains the credit history across different lenders over a significant period of time.
-It is a comprehensive report that provides the details of an individual’s or corporate entity’s borrowing history and repayment record.
-The CIBIL report includes the following information:
+CIBIL report is a single unified document that contains credit history across different lenders over a significant period of time.
+It is a comprehensive report that provides details of an individual’s or corporate entity’s borrowing history and repayment record.
+The credit report includes the following information:

-This report provides the future lenders with the detailed information of the applicant’s creditworthiness on the basis of previous and current credit behaviour.
-Based on the credit report the lenders take the lending decision.
+This report provides lenders the detailed information of the applicant’s creditworthiness on the basis of previous and current credit behaviour.
+Based on the report,lenders take the lending decision.